farrrb/NewMod/README.md

 NewMod
 ======

-A Sublime Text 3 Plugin.
+A Sublime Text 3 plugin for creating new (empty) modules.

 The purpose of NewMod is to create new source (and / or) header files for your language of choice.
-For now only one language at a time is allowed.
-I plan to alter the code in order to support multiple languages.
+It is extensible so you can add your languages of choice to the module.
+For now the default languages that are supported are:
+- C
+- C++
+- Default (Plain Text)
+- Python

 Installation Instructions
 -------------------------